Cute Pixel Art: Celebrating a Bit of Retro Gaming Artistry

 Although he also covers recent indie games like Undertale.

-There are plenty of pixel artists around.
+There are plenty of digital artists around.
 Many are on Twitter, showing off their fancy creations.
 Some of which are totally unique.

-The popularity of pixel art has exploded in recent years.
-For us, it has a couple of key factors that makes it stand out:
+The popularity of cute pixel art has exploded in recent years.
+For us, it has a couple of key factors that helps it to stand out:

 There’s that mishmash of old meets new in the art, which lends it a colourful and often uplifting quality.